webvr-india/activities/meetings/2017-11-19-monthly-call.md

 6. Md Shahbaz Alam | @mdsbzalam | Ranchi
 7. Ram GuruMukhi | | Hyderabad
 8. Harsh Sharma | @HarshSh05339652 | Bhopal Madhya Pradesh
-9.Robin Koshy| @007Robinkoshy | Bhopal
+9. Robin Koshy| @007Robinkoshy | Bhopal
-10.Tushar Arora | @TushkiSpeaks  | Delhi
+10. Tushar Arora | @TushkiSpeaks  | Delhi

 ### AGENDA
-1.Annual webvr India meetup planning is on with Haiyya 2.WebVR monthly call on future events and what could be done for betterment of the community, discussion and plan strategies for WebVR India community.
+1. Annual webvr India meetup planning is on with Haiyya
+2. WebVR monthly call on future events and what could be done for betterment of the community, discussion and plan strategies for WebVR India community.
-3.Upcoming Haiyya events
+3. Upcoming Haiyya events
-4.Upcoming future events about interactive hackathons and events focussed on A-Frame development.
+4. Upcoming future events about interactive hackathons and events focussed on A-Frame development.
-5.Requirement for more interactive sources about learning and getting started with A-Frame development.
+5. Requirement for more interactive sources about learning and getting started with A-Frame development.

 #### Questions/ Queries/ Suggestions/ Feedback